PRIDE-Archive/pridepy/README.md

   -o ./downloads/JPST000123
 ```

-For these direct downloads, `pridepy` enumerates the dataset from the repository's public FTP tree (MassIVE at `massive-ftp.ucsd.edu` over FTPS, JPOST at `ftp.jpostdb.org` over plain FTP).
+For these direct downloads, `pridepy` enumerates the dataset from the repository:
+- **MassIVE** lists files by walking the FTPS tree at `massive-ftp.ucsd.edu` (TLS is required by the server).
+- **JPOST** lists files through the JSON PROXI endpoint at `https://repository.jpostdb.org/proxi/datasets/<JPSTxxxxxx>` and downloads them from `ftp.jpostdb.org` over plain FTP.
+The PROXI listing avoids the source-IP connection limit JPOST enforces on FTP.

 Raw downloads follow each repository's own collection layout, so `download-all-public-raw-files` downloads the files stored under the dataset's `raw/` collection.
+Direct downloads support REST-based resume, per-file retries, parallel workers (`-w N` up to 3), and post-transfer size verification against the server-reported size.

+iProX accessions (`IPX...`) are recognised so the CLI gives you a clear "not supported yet" error rather than treating them as unknown PRIDE accessions.
+Native iProX download support is blocked on their REST API requiring CAS authentication and downloads going through Aspera with per-session tokens; track that work upstream.

 ### 4) Download only selected categories